Emotional Support Program

 - Education and treatment interventions that target the student’s bio-psychosocial needs

-- Effective motivation systems including: numerous special events, educational and social activities and field trips
+- Effective motivation systems including numerous special events, educational, social activities and field trips.

 All students at The Pathway School have access to our Innovation Center supporting our STEM programming.
 We also provide immersive technology that enables all students to utilize netbooks, tablets, “smart” interactive whiteboards, and online programs that support our in-class curriculum.

 In our ES Program, we use the Boys Town Behavior Model and PBIS Program to promote positive behavior and achievements for our students to take advantage of additional STEM activities that would not normally be a part of their everyday school experience.
 Access to STEM projects and coding packs, participating as a news anchor on our Pathway Today morning show, and creating 3D prints or t-shirt designs are examples of rewards for our positive behavior programs.

 Our approach allows us to maintain the highest level of consistent educational engagement and social/emotional support in classrooms that have a 1:4 ratio.